 Quilt & Garden Tour - This biennial event takes visitors along forest-shrouded driveways to gardens set next to the ocean, or perhaps a myriad of roses amidst a hobby farm.
 Take the Quadra Island Garden Tour and be inspired!
 If fabulous island gardens are not enough, also on display in the gardens are fabulous handmade quilts by the ever industrious Quadra Island Quilters.
 A weekend of riotous texture and colour!
 The next Quadra Island Quilt and Garden Tour is in June 2014.

 Fall Fair - The Quadra Island Fall Fair is fun for everyone!
 Farmers, gardeners, artists, hobbyists, creators, seamstresses, quilters, weavers, knitters, bakers, makers, and more exhibit their creations and vie for blue ribbons.
 A wide variety of activities and exhibits and food vendors are spread out across the fair grounds, the fields of the Quadra Island Community Centre.
-The Fall Fair is in September.
+The Fall Fair happens every other year in September.

 Quadrapalooza - a festival of music and art is scheduled for Labour Day weekend on the grounds of the Quadra Island Community Centre.